Great Northern 2584: Accident

 On August 9, 1945, No. 2584 was involved in a wreck, however, the locomotive was undamaged, as the rear of its train was rear-ended by sister locomotive No. 2588 at 45 mph.
 No. 2584's tender, however, had suffered from a hot box and had stopped at Petersburg, North Dakota and again at Michigan, North Dakota prior to the wreck.
 After the hot box and accident were resolved, both 2584 and 2588 were returned to service.

 Preservation

-2584 was retired in December 1957 and on March 21, 1958, the Great Northern had decided to hold it for historical purposes and it was eventually repainted to its original "Glacier Park" paint scheme and today is owned by Great Northern's eventual successor, Burlington Northern Santa Fe.
+2584 was retired in December 1957 and on March 21, 1958, the Great Northern had decided to hold it for historical purposes and it was eventually repainted to its original "Glacier Park" paint scheme and today is owned by Great Northern's eventual successor, BNSF.
 On May 15, 1964, the locomotive was put on display at the Havre depot in Havre, Montana and was dedicated there.
 As of today, it still resides there on display.
 It also has a marker describing the locomotive and the S-2 class in general on the engineer's side of the locomotive's tender.